What is 'candida overgrowth' or 'yeast syndrome' and can cutting out certain foods really help? Discover the truth behind this controversial diet.

 Is Candida albicans really harmful to health?

 Candida is a yeast-like fungus that forms part of the normal microflora of the human mouth, gut and the vagina – it’s something we all have and for most of us, it doesn’t cause a problem.
-There are over 20 candida species with Candida albicans being the most common.
+There are numerous candida species with Candida albicans being the most common.
 In a healthy person it causes no problems, however, because it is an opportunistic pathogen, if your immune defences are low or you have a pre-existing health condition, it may become problematic.

 Is there any evidence to support the theory of candida overgrowth?